ErikNguyen20/TuneStacker/README.md

 # TuneStacker 🎶
 A Java Android Music Downloader and Player Application.

-*This project was made as a personal project of mine.*
+*This app was made as a personal project of mine.*

 <br/>